|Home||Uniquely NZ||Travel||Howto||Pauline||Small Firms|

 This makes it easy to watch as devices are plugged in etc

-This was put sucinctly in the Flash update:
+This was put sucinctly in the update I put in the News Flash page:

 This started as some fixes to get round a bug in some browsers mobile devices and turned into the start of much more major enhancement to the site, in particular for touch screen devices.
 In essence, the existing responsive design works by reloading a modified version of the page when absolutely essential, for example when changed from portrait to landscape view on a mobile or a major reduction in window size.
 In some browsers this is relatively seamless as the information is cached locally and the page is left at the same point, in others such as Firefox the page is returned to the top which is disturbing especially if it was a brief and unintentional orientation change.
 Browsers and web standards have developed over the last 4 years and all currently supported versions of browsers allow an alternative method called Media Queries, a feature of CCS3, to provide an alternative way to implement a responsive design by only changing the 'styles' when, for example the screen width meets a certain criteria (A Media Query)